-- Counsel to the Official Committee of Tort Claimants in the initial Chapter 11 cases of Saint Vincent Catholic Medical Centers of New York and counsel to the MedMal Trust Monitor in Saint Vincent's successor Chapter 11 cases in the Southern District of New York.
-The Committee and the MedMal Trust Monitor have been instrumental to the preservation of the rights of involuntary medical malpractice creditors of Saint Vincent's hospitals.
+Counsel to the Official Committee of Tort Claimants in the initial Chapter 11 cases of Saint Vincent Catholic Medical Centers of New York and counsel to the MedMal Trust Monitor in Saint Vincent's successor Chapter 11 cases in the Southern District of New York;

-- Counsel to Abovenet, Inc. f/k/a Metromedia Fiber Networks and its 14 affiliated debtors in their successful Chapter 11 case, through which the company restructured approximately $5 million in debt.
+Counsel to Abovenet, Inc. f/k/a Metromedia Fiber Networks and its 14 affiliated debtors in their successful Chapter 11 cases;

 Counsel to the Ad Hoc Creditors' Committee in the out-of-court liquidation of CompUSA;

-- Counsel to Pacific Ethanol Holding Co.
-LLC and its four ethanol plant subsidiaries in their successful Chapter 11 case in the District of Delaware.
+Counsel to Pacific Ethanol Holding Co.
+LLC and its four ethanol plant subsidiaries in their successful Chapter 11 case in the District of Delaware; and

-Mr. Van Aalten is a member of the American Bankruptcy Institute, the International Council of Shopping Centers, and the American Bar Association.
+Seth is a member of the American Bankruptcy Institute, the International Council of Shopping Centers, and the American Bar Association.